heeplr/rpi-cookstrap/examples/scannerpi/README.md

 * Append hostname/address of your scannerpi to **/etc/sane.d/net.conf**

-* use any sane compatible scanner application

 Done.
+You can now use any sane compatible scanner application.